Oregon’s Grove of the States enters active restoration phase

 When the Grove was planted in 1967, planners did not provide enough space for the new trees to grow into their mature height.
 Over the years, some of the larger species and encroaching Douglas fir trees out-competed their neighbors for sunlight and many of the trees became diseased, unhealthy, or died.

-Preparing for the Grove’s 50th anniversary in August 2017, the Oregon Travel Information Council (DBA Oregon Travel Experience) and its partners at the Oregon Department of Forestry, Friends of Trees, and other tree lovers have joined efforts to save the Grove for future generations.
+In preparing for the Grove’s 50th anniversary in August 2017, the Oregon Travel Information Council (DBA Oregon Travel Experience) and its partners at the Oregon Department of Forestry, Friends of Trees, and other tree lovers joined efforts to save the Grove for future generations.

-Paul Ries, the Oregon Department of Forestry’s Urban Forester and President-Elect of the International Society of Arboriculture (ISA), explains what’s in store at the Grove:
+Paul Ries, the Oregon Department of Forestry’s Urban Forester and President-Elect of the International Society of Arboriculture (ISA), explains:

-“Professional arborists from Bartlett Tree Experts, Treecology, General Tree Service, and C&R Reforestation are generously donating their time and expertise to help us during this second phase of the restoration project,” Ries says.
-“The arborists’ work will include pruning and removing trees that are in poor condition or have had their growth suppressed by being planted too closely together.”
+“Professional arborists from Bartlett Tree Experts, Treecology, General Tree Service, and C&R Reforestation generously donated their time and expertise to help us during the second phase of the restoration project,” Ries says.
+“The arborists’ work included pruning and removing trees that are in poor condition or have had their growth suppressed by being planted too closely together.”

-Ries, who is one of the restoration project organizers, says that other work performed on the arborist’s work day will help expand the Grove’s footprint, clearing the way for planting both new and replacement state trees in February 2017.
-He added that many of the arborists participating have volunteered for service days at other Oregon public greenspaces, including Portland’s “Arborists in the Arboretum” located at Hoyt Arboretum.
+Ries, who is one of the restoration project organizers, says that other work performed on the arborist’s work day will help expand the Grove’s footprint, and cleared the way for planting both new and replacement state trees.
+He added that many of the arborists volunteered for service days at other Oregon public greenspaces, including Portland’s “Arborists in the Arboretum” located at Hoyt Arboretum.

 ISA Board Certified Master Arborist Lyle Feilmeier is one of the GOS work day volunteers.
 “Our work day at the Grove demonstrates a way to give back community,” he says.
 Feilmeier is the local manager for Bartlett Tree Experts, a national company that recently set roots in the Pacific Northwest.
 He indicates that the Grove represents a unique opportunity to promote scientific aboriculture, and at the same time, teaches both young and old about other important tree species across the nation.